datacarpentry/geospatial-workshop/setup.md

 We provide two setup options:

 ### Option A: Install manually for your operating system
-Install components manually.
-Instructions are provided for MacOS, Windows, and Linux operating systems.
-Some of the required software are installed together as packages.
+Install software by following the instructions below specific to the operating system you are using.
+Instructions are provided for Windows, MacOS, and Linux.

-### Option B: Use a Docker image (Advanced)
+### Option B: Use a Docker image
 Workshop participants can download a Docker image containing all the software and dependencies needed.

 ## Data